BlueInt32/elastic-search-for-newbies/README.md

 #Elasticsearch Basics

-Elasticsearch (ES) is a kind of NoSQL database engine that focuses on full-text search.
+Elasticsearch (ES) is a kind of NoSQL distributed full-text database engine.
+It is designed to store data as **Documents**.
+It is based on Lucene (written in Java) and exposes an API layer.
+The key features of ES are :
+* Speed
+* Search relevancy
+* Statistical analysis tools

+ES is better used with systems that need a lot of search or analysis.

 ## Setting Up
 - Java